The Christian Doppler Foundation

 The Christian Doppler Foundation was founded in 1987 with the goal of honouring the life and works of Christian Doppler, and of making these accessible to the general public.

-In 1972, the Salzburg Federal Parliament debated establishing a Christian Doppler Foundation, and decided to set up the Christian Doppler Prize.
+In 1972, the parliament of the province of Salzburg debated establishing a Christian Doppler Foundation, and decided to set up the Christian Doppler Prize.
 Together with Wolfgang Amadeus Mozart, Christian Andreas Doppler is Salzburg’s most world-famous inhabitant.
 Thanks to their fundamental importance to the natural sciences, technology and medicine, as well as their epistemological dimension, which shapes our modern world view, it is impossible to imagine our modern daily lives without Christian Doppler’s pioneering scientific findings.

 The Doppler principle is the foundation for many subjects of study: from astronomy to space flight, from fundamental tests of relativity to materials physics, and to the study of fluid dynamics, biology, medicine and quantum theory.